 To me, this colorful pie is the epitome of summer.
 Bright blueberries and raspberries sandwich a cream cheese layer in the pie that’s quite festive.
 I can’t imagine a Fourth of July party without it.
 A 3 ounce box of gelatin should be enough with a little leftover. —Cindy Zarnstorff, Anchorage, Alaska

-Cookie Ice Cream Pie is fun to make with two already prepared ingredients—ice cream and cookies.
-Because you use your freezer not your oven, preparing this crunchy, creamy treat on warm days won't heat up your kitchen.
-Make it ahead and serve without fuss to company or kids. —Wisconsin Milk Marketing Board, Madison, Wisconsin
+Because you use your freezer to prepare this crunchy, creamy treat—not your oven—it won't heat up your kitchen on sweltering days.
+Whip it up and serve to company or the neighborhood kids. —Wisconsin Milk Marketing Board, Madison, Wisconsin

 While he was growing up, this was my husband's favorite Christmas dessert.
 When we married, his mother passed it on to me.
 I take it to family gatherings during the holidays and have yet had any to bring home!
 It's a cool recipe for summer as well. —Victoria Newman, Antelope, California

 It's well worth the effort to prepare this spectacular tart, which is best made and served the same day.
 A friend gave me the recipe, and it always receives rave reviews at gatherings. —Susan Terzakis, Andover, Massachusetts

 Mouthwatering fresh raspberries star in this luscious pie.
 There's nothing to distract from the tangy berry flavor and gorgeous ruby color.
 A big slice is an excellent way to enjoy the taste of summer.—Patricia Staudt, Marble Rock, Iowa

 We live along a 130-year-old railroad track (our house once was a train station) and during a couple weeks every year, it is edged with wild raspberries.
 I use those raspberries for this incredibly delicious pie. —Kathy Jones, West Winfield, New York